By Robbie Cairl, Massachusetts

-The W is as comfortable as any seat in my house.
-My back feels so good while I am kayaking now, I really thought my career was over before I got a W. I absolutely love it.
+The W500 is as comfortable as any seat in my house.
+My back feels so good while I am kayaking now, I really thought my career was over before I got a W500.
+I absolutely love it.
 I mean that so sincerely, but to say I have been out a dozen times usually for over 3 hours and a couple of times for 7 hours says it better.
 Yesterday was a drift on the Deerfield River with a couple of friends and just to be a wiseacre I stood up through several sets of class 1 rapids with no instability.
 In fact being higher up I could scout the rapids better.
 Not that I recommend such foolishness.

 I have been meaning to check in but I wanted a snap shot worthy of my appreciation, it’s just that we are all more interested in fishing and paddling than photographing.
 I must recruit a friend to take a couple of shots next time I go out.